THEVlLLAlN/semGroup18/use-cases/use-case-1.md

 ### Goal in Context

-As a programmer I want a report on the population of people, people living in cities, and people not living in cities in each continent/region/country
+As a researcher I want a report on the population of people, people living in cities, and people not living in cities in each continent/region/country

 ### Scope